hmorgan-b/dev-setup/README.md

 - Lists the most recently created docker repositories containing images (created from Dockerfiles or downloaded)

+`docker start [container-name]`
+- Starts an existing Docker container (one that appears when you list all processes as explained above)

+`docker stop [container-name]`
+- Stops a running Docker container, but does not remove it

+### Running New Docker Containers

 `docker build --tag [image-name] [docker-file-location]`

 - Builds the image as specified in the instructions in the Dockerfile